mraj03/webserver/README.md

 # webserver

-## Simple websever to demonstrate and learn about Handlers and Serve HTTP
+## Simple web server to demonstrate and learn about Handlers and Serve HTTP